gceboh/Style2Paints_V3_Turbo/README.md

 Since all the input sketches will be auto resized to specific resolution during the colorization process, manually resizing the sketches using image editing software is useless.
 Therefore a patch is needed.

 Style2Paints V3 resizes all the input sketches to 1024px (short edge).
-Under default setting, this patch reduce the resolution (short edge) of all the input sketches to 512px.
+Under default setting, this patch reduce the resolution (short edge) of the input sketch and "the 2nd draft" to 512px.
 (That is 50% of the original resolution.)
 As shown in the following results, **this simple optimization will shorten colorization time to 50% of the original!**

 **(1) Sketch Preparation:**